Assembly-WebCrew/assembly-entries-metadata/README.md

      that are uploaded to Youtube.
 2. API access rights to PMS.
 3. Youtube account.
 4. Address for elaine data dump (vods.xml).
+Not necessarily available.
 5. All the people who may upload data to Youtube.

 PMS access is for the fact that we need to convert images and music to